tatiane-leal/flicksense-client/upskill-article.md

 ## **Introduction**

 The purpose of this article is sharing what I'm learning during my bench time at 3Pillar Global.
-I'm using this idle time to brush-up my existing Angular skills by discovering what's new on Angular 17 and also learning Express.js, MongoDB (NoSQL) and Node.js with the intent of becoming a Full Stack Developer and contribute even more on my next project assigment at 3Pillar Global.
+I'm using this idle time to brush-up my existing Angular skills by discovering what's new on Angular 17 and also learning Express.js, MongoDB (NoSQL) Node.js, SQL, AI Concepts and ReactJS with the intent of becoming a Full Stack Developer and contribute even more on my next project assigment at 3Pillar Global.
+This article focuses on the MEAN stack and upcoming articles will be dedicated to the other topics that I'm also learning on PluralSight and RocketSeat Bootcamp.

 ## **Technologies summary**